fmerg/pymerkle/USAGE.md

       sublength=1546)
 ```

-Here the parameters `old_hash` and `sublength` provided from Client's Side refer to the top-hash, resp. length of a subrtree to be presumably detected as a previous state of `tree`.
-Note that, as suggested in the above example, **_if the available top-hash is in string hexadecimal form, then it first has to be encoded according to the Merkle-tree's encoding type_** (here `'utf-8'`), otherwise a `TypeError` is thrown.
+Here the parameters `old_hash` and `sublength` provided from Client's Side refer to the root-hash, resp. length of a subrtree to be presumably detected as a previous state of `tree`.
+Note that, as suggested in the above example, **_if the available root-hash is in string hexadecimal form, then it first has to be encoded according to the Merkle-tree's encoding type_** (here `'utf-8'`), otherwise a `TypeError` is thrown.

 A typical session would be as follows: